Data Explorer

 Summary panel

 The summary panel displays a vertical scrolling list of all of the column names and an icon representing their respective type.
-It displays a sparkline histogram of that column’s data, and also displays the amount of missing data as both an inline bar graph and an increasing percentage.
+It displays a sparkline histogram or frequency table of that column’s data, and also displays the amount of missing data as both an inline bar graph and an increasing percentage.
+If you click on the carat symbol for a column, it will expand to show additional summary statistics and a larger sparkline.

 Double clicking on a column name will also bring the column into focus in the data grid, allowing for quickly navigating wider data.

-- The summary panel quickly collapsed by dragging it to the edge or clicking on the collapse button after hovering over the grid and summary panel divider.
+The summary panel can be collapsed by dragging the grid and summary panel divider to the edge or by clicking on the collapse button after hovering over the divider.

 The filter bar has controls to: